Linuxfabrik/monitoring-plugins/BUILD.md

 │   ├── linuxfabrik-monitoring-plugins-2.2.1-1.el9.x86_64.rpm
 │   └── linuxfabrik-monitoring-plugins-selinux-2.2.1-1.el9.x86_64.rpm
 └── rocky10/
+    ├── linuxfabrik-monitoring-plugins-2.2.1-1.el10.x86_64.rpm
-    └── linuxfabrik-monitoring-plugins-2.2.1-1.el10.x86_64.rpm
+    └── linuxfabrik-monitoring-plugins-selinux-2.2.1-1.el10.x86_64.rpm
 ```

-The `selinux` sub-package is built for EL8 and EL9 only.
-EL10 carries no nagios
+The `selinux` sub-package is built for every EL release.
+The one rule that needs
-policy, so the module has no types to build on there.
+the types of the distribution's nagios policy sits in an optional block, so the
+module also loads on EL10, which carries no such policy.

 ## Windows Binaries and MSI